marolAI/seams-workshop.github.io/_topic/02_workspace.md

 ## Think in Terms of the **Product**

-We want "software" (*e.g.*, the combination of scripts, analysis code, data management, reference management, external tools devoted to addressing a particular research question / area) that is:
+We want "software" (*e.g.*, the combination of scripts, analysis code, data management, reference management, external tools devoted to addressing a particular research question or area) that is:

  - easy to use correctly
- - easy to verify (*i.e.*, does what intends) and validate (*i.e.*, produces something that can be compared to empirical measurements)
+ - easy to verify (*i.e.*, does what intends) and validate (*i.e.*, clear expectation of output for given inputs)
  - easy to know when using incorrectly, and what to change to use correctly
  - easy to understand, both as a whole and individual parts
  - plausible to deploy in other settings (*e.g.*, distributed computation, GUI tool for non-technical users)